Process reference

 maxSubmitAwait

 The maxSubmitAwait directive allows you to specify how long a task can remain in submission queue without being executed.
-Elapsed this time the task execution will fail.

-When used along with retry error strategy, it can be useful to re-schedule the task to a difference queue or resource requirement.
-For example:
+When used along with retry error strategy, it can be useful to re-schedule the task to a difference queue or

-process foo {
+process hello {

 errorStrategy 'retry'